poweredup/frontend/README.md

 ![Interface Concept](https://www.turboplay.com/github/sketch.png)

-We've decided to redesign the TokenPlay interface we found it was not comfortable for PC gamers.
+We've decided to redesign the interface for PC gamers.
 Our redesign for PC follows a more modern PC UI/UX approach.
 Below are some preliminary screenshot of this redesign.

 ![Interface WiP1](https://www.turboplay.com/github/TurboPlay-DesignLoop0000.png)